Looking for the best supplements to keep you going during the day? Here are our 5 Essential Supplements You Can’t Live Without

 Fish oil is today’s bestselling supplement — and with good reason.
 The EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid) in omega-3 fish oil have profoundly positive effects on human health.

-Fish oil is incredibly effective at reducing inflammation, which is a great thing since it’s the epicenter of so many diseases in our modern world.
+Fish oil is incredibly effective at reducing inflammation, which is a great thing since it’s the epicenter of in our modern world.
 It reduces swelling by triggering the release of prostaglandins (natural substances that regulate immunity, inflammation, blood clotting, brain function, plus a host of other essential functions).

 In addition, omega-3 fish oil may also inhibit the growth of breast cancer by 30 percent, according to a new study published by Canada’s University of Guelph in the Journal of Nutritional Biochemistry.